SEBK4C/OpenDoctor-Spec/README.md

 # OpenDoctor-Spec

-> Open Doctor - Like _Cursor.sh IDE but for medical history_
+> Open Doctor - Like _Cursor.sh IDE but for personal medical history_
+## Overview
+Open Doctor is a specialized IDE designed for managing and interacting with medical history, similar to how Cursor IDE is used for coding.
+It provides a comprehensive platform for patients to maintain, understand, and share their medical records while ensuring privacy and data security.

+## Using This Repository of specification Docs
+This repository is optimized for viewing in Obsidian [obsidian.md/download](https://obsidian.md/download)
+1. Clone repository and open this repository as an Obsidian vault
+2. Enable the Graph View to visualize connections between documents

 ## Project Story